pdjr-signalk/pdjr-skplugin-switchlogic/README.md

    to Signal K, then both Signal K and the plugin will be updating the path value and things are likely to be chaotic.

-3. Command output to the configured control channel is specified by a string of the form:
+3. Command output is always addressed to a switch bank and is specified by a string of the form:

    __[__*b*__,__*c*__]__